- Based largely on research by Dr. Carol Dweck, the study of fixed and growth mindsets gives us insight into a wide range of individual behaviors.

-A growth mindset on your team is one that seeks to constantly improve, and that’s a good thing for your business because companies must continually adapt to stay alive.
-A fixed mindset would manifest itself in fear of trying something new because of the potential of failure – but failure is actually something to be celebrated because it makes us learn.
+A growth mindset on your team motivates individuals to constantly improve, and that’s a good thing for your business because companies must continually adapt to stay alive.
+A fixed mindset would manifest as a fear of trying something new because of the potential of failure – but failure is actually something to be celebrated because it leads to growth.

 You can boost innovation by designing opportunities for creativity, like we do at Atlassian with our quarterly hackathon.
 Encouraging employees to work outside of their comfort zones without fear of consequences is a powerful way to cultivate a growth mindset.

 To learn more about how your team can transition to a growth mindset by using Confluence, click here.

 Get stories like this in your inbox